leandrosardi/blackops/README.md

 )
 ```

-- If one of the following parameters is defined, then all the others must be defined too:
+- The parameters below are not mandatory, but if one of them is defined, all the others must be defined too:

     1. `postgres_port`,
     2. `postgres_database`,